ProjectLibertyLabs/gateway/services/content-publishing/README.md

 #### 2. Start the application services

   Each of the application services may be run either under Docker or bare-metal, depending on your preferred development workflow.

   The instructions are the same for running both the API service and the worker service:

 - **Substitute "api" or "worker" for the "< service >" tag in the commands below.**

 #### Running bare metal

   ```sh
   npm run start:<service>::dev
   ```

   -- or --

 #### Running under Docker

   ```sh
   docker compose up [-d] content-publishing-service-<service>
   ```

-#### 3. Check the job in BullUI, to monitor job progress based on defined tests.
+#### 3. Check the job in BullUI, to monitor job progress based on defined tests

 ### Swagger UI

-Check out the Swagger UI hosted on the app instance at http://localhost:3000/docs/swagger to view the API documentation and submit requests to the service.
+Check out the Swagger UI hosted on the app instance at <http://localhost:3000/docs/swagger> to view the API documentation and submit requests to the service.

 ### Queue Management

-You may also view and manage the application's queue at http://localhost:3000/queues.
+You may also view and manage the application's queue at <http://localhost:3000/queues>.

 ### Run tests